In less than 2 months, I will be turning 50 years old.

 And, no – I’m not schizophrenic because I’m talking about “parts” of me.

-But I will tell you this – In my 30’s my diagnosis list changed according to therapist.
-My list of diagnosis included and rotated through Borderline Personality Disorder, PTSD, ADHD, depression and Dissociative Disorder Not Otherwise Specified – DDNOS.
+But I will tell you this – In my 30’s my diagnosis list, simple put, changed according to therapist.
+My list of diagnosis included Borderline Personality Disorder – BPD, Post Traumatic Stress Disorder – PTSD, Attention Deficit Hyperactive Disorder – ADHD, Dissociative Disorder Not Otherwise Specified – DDNOS and depression.
 I never really found my way through DDNOS or truly understood it.
 Therapists, like lawyers, doctors, teachers – any certified professional – has it’s good ones and not so good ones.
 You would like to think that a certified therapist has their eduction and ethical code woven within their DNA – but not all do.
-Two of the psychiatrists I saw in my 30’s ended up losing their license to practice – Dr. John Curtis and Dr. Curtis Steele.
-It was Dr. John Curtis who removed Borderline Personality Disorder and added DDNOS.

 We all have many parts within us.
 Healing our many parts is all about integration and balance.
 Freud talks about the Id, ego and super-ego, Jung introduced archetypes as well as Anima and Animus.
 Caroline Myss talks about Archetypes.
 John Bradshaw promotes Inner Child work.
 A little caveat – back in my early twenties when I was in a horribly abusive relationship, I’ll never forget my very first glimpse into healing yourself and your family outside of organized religion; it was on PBS – Bradshaw On: The Family.
 This was the first time I’d ever heard someone say the word dysfunction and talk about shame, hurts, secrets and how to heal yourself and your family.